technovangelist/katacoda-scenarios/k8s1-install/step3.md

 3. You can see there is an error: password authentication failed.
 Take a look at the yaml file for postgres-deploy.
 4. The problem is that the password was set to datadog and should in this case be postgres.
 Make the change to the password and redeploy postgres: `kubectl apply -f k8s-yaml-files/postgres-deploy.yaml`{{execute}}.
 5. Now re-run the Agent status command above.
 It may take a few minutes for the postgres check to show up again.
+   *Note that the deployment needs to stop and restart, and then the agent needs to update the check so even if everything seems to work but you are still getting an error, give it a little longer and try again.*
 6. When everything looks normal, take a look at the dashboards in the Datadog application.